You are here

 - The PTSD (Post Traumatic Stress Disorder) Screen is best taken by those who are bothered by a traumatic life event.

-You may also take all four screens.
 Following screening, you will be provided with information, resources and tools to discuss the results with a provider.